 It has evolved into the most useful visual tool in music.
 With the staff, it is possible to visualize musical concepts and ideas in a straightforward manner.
 The staff is not just for guitarists, it is for all musicians!
 It can be used for every instrument in modern orchestra and pop music.

 Music notation is very different from the written language that we all use every day.
+It is actually a bit more precise and complex than normal written language.
 But don’t let that scare you away!
-It’s not as complicated to use as you might think.
+Even though it is a complex thing, it’s not as complicated in practice as you might think.

 The first thing we would consider writing would be the pitch.
 Pitch can be described as the highness or lowness of a sound.
 When using music notation, the pitch is represented by different symbols(notes) that are positioned on a staff.
 These symbols are then given letter names.
 The letter names used are the first seven letters of the alphabet: A, B, C, D, E, F, and G.